MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/use-javascript.md

 ### Form scripts

- The most common use of JavaScript in CDS for Apps is to add functions as event handlers for entity form events.
-For more information, see [Client scripting in Customer Engagement using JavaScript](clientapi/client-scripting.md).
+ The most common use of JavaScript in Model-driven Apps is to add functions as event handlers for entity form events.
+For more information, see [Client scripting using JavaScript](clientapi/client-scripting.md).

 <a name="bkmk_commandBar"></a>

 ### Command bar (ribbon) commands

- When you customize the CDS for Apps command bar, you can configure commands for controls that you add.
+ When you customize the Model-driven Apps command bar, you can configure commands for controls that you add.
 These commands contain rules that control whether the control is enabled and what action is performed when the control is used.
 For more information, see [Customize commands and the ribbon](../developer/customize-dev/customize-commands-ribbon.md).

 <a name="bkmk_webResources"></a>

 ### Web resources

- CDS for Apps provides an organization-owned entity that stores a binary representation of a file that can be accessed by using a URL.
+Model-driven Apps provides an organization-owned entity that stores a binary representation of a file that can be accessed by using a URL.
 This file is called a web resource.
 There are several types of web resources.
 A web resource that represents a JavaScript library is called a JavaScript web resource.
 You can use a webpage (HTML) web resource to provide a user interface with JavaScript libraries included just as you would for files on a web server.
-Because these files are part of CDs for Apps, users who access them are already authenticated.
-Therefore, you can use Cds for Apps web services without having to write code to authenticate the user.
-For more information, see [Web Resources for Common Data Services for Apps](web-resources.md) and [Work with Common Data Services for Apps data using web resources](work-data-using-web-resources.md).
+Because these files are part of Model-driven Apps, users who access them are already authenticated.
+Therefore, you can use Model-driven Apps web services without having to write code to authenticate the user.
+For more information, see [Web Resources](web-resources.md) and [Work with data using web resources](work-data-using-web-resources.md).

 <a name="BKMK_UsingjQuery"></a>